-3. Always have emergency medication (e.g., auto-injectable epinephrine and antihistamines) with you.
+3. Always have emergency medication (e.g., epinephrine auto-injectors and antihistamines) with you.
 While we preach avoidance and vigilance, we also stress preparation.
 People with food allergies must always be prepared for the worst-case scenario.
 Every time you leave the house, you must take your emergency medical kit.
 All too often, food-allergic individuals simply do not comply with this recommendation – and they take a huge risk.
-Epinephrine is a life-saving medication that can rapidly reverse all symptoms of an allergic reaction.
-Food allergy fatality is associated with lack of available epinephrine.
+Epinephrine is a life-saving medication that can rapidly reverse all symptoms of an allergic reaction if administered as soon as anaphylaxis is suspected.
+Food allergy fatality is associated with lack of available epinephrine or a delay in administration.
 (Note: Epinephrine devices should not be left in the car because extreme temperatures – hot or cold – can affect the effectiveness of the medication.)

-4. Become familiar with how to use your epinephrine device and the steps in your emergency care action plan.
-It is essential to not only have your epinephrine device with you at all times but also to know how to use it.
+4. Become familiar with how to use your epinephrine auto-injector device and the steps in your emergency care action plan.
+It is essential to not only have your epinephrine auto-injector device with you at all times, but also to know how to use it.
 Make sure you have been trained by a medical professional to use the device.
 Even young children can and should learn to use these devices on themselves.
 If you or your child have not been trained, there are several Web sites with video demonstrations.
 It is essential to train others who will be in close contact with your or your child how to use the device as well.
 Similarly, people with food allergies, their caretakers, and close contacts must be intimately familiar with the treatment steps outlined in the emergency care action plan.
 There can be no hesitation in the moment of need.
 Baby sitters, nannies, school teachers and administrators, coaches, and other family members must all know how and when to administer epinephrine.
-There are no situations in which it would be wrong to use an epinephrine device to treat an allergic reaction, but there situations when it may be wrong not to use it.
+There are no situations in which it would be wrong to use an epinephrine device to treat an allergic reaction.

 5. Assume nothing is safe.
 Verify all ingredients before declaring a food item safe to eat.
 Recipes at restaurants and in packaged goods change, so double check the ingredients every time.
 When dining out or purchasing food items from shops such as a bakery, ask lots of questions.
 Ask if common preparation surfaces, cooking utensils, or pots/pans/baking sheets are used, ask how these items are cleaned and if an allergen-free environment can be provided.
 It is essential to ask restaurant staff these questions as well.
 Use written allergen instruction cards whenever possible, and try to speak with the restaurant manager and/or chef in advance to determine if it will be possible for you or your child to safely eat at that establishment.
 If you ever are served a dish you suspect to be contaminated with your food allergen, hold onto that dish until a new one can be prepared and served (to ensure the staff don’t simply “wipe off” the allergen).
 Above all else, if you cannot confirm that the food item is safe to eat, don’t eat it!